 Emotional relapse occurs when your emotions and behaviors become unstable.
 Signs of emotional relapse include anxiety, intolerance, anger, and defensiveness.
 You experience mood swings and isolation.
 You also avoid asking for help, stop going to support meetings, eat poorly, and stop sleeping as you should.

 Relapse prevention in the emotional stage involves seeing your vulnerability and behaving differently.
 For example, when you isolate yourself, ask for help.
-Practice yoga or meditation when you feel anxious or restless.
+Practice meditation when you feel anxious or restless.
 Take better care of yourself, eat well, and stick to a sleeping schedule.

 Mental relapse is like a mental war.
 You feel tempted to use but know you will regret doing so.
 This stage starts when you think about using from time to time.
 At the end of mental relapse, you start convincing yourself you can use and stop again without a problem, unnoticed by people around you.